Usage › Pre and Post Loader Scripts¶

 -

-- Runs before all default iptables rules are applied; allows you to add custom rules which persist alongside CSF's defaults.
+- Scripts run before any default iptables rules are applied, making this the ideal place to add custom firewall rules that should exist alongside CSF’s defaults.

 -